ericmjl/thesis/text/01-introduction.md

 Maximum likelihood methods were developed to deal with this problem.
 Under the assumption that each site evolves independently, we require three ingredients to compute the likelihood of a given phylogeny: the structure of the tree, an assumed internal node sequence, and a probability of mutation between any given pair of nucleotide states.

-Purely for illustrative purposes, I show a concrete example below.
+Purely for illustrative purposes, and without going into further detail, I show an example with concrete numbers below.

 Given the following three samples with the following states: